discdiver/memorable-sql/README.md

 ```

-Create schemas and tables for pet adoptions and people.
+## Code to copy/paste to create schemas and tables for adoptions and owners

 ```sql
 -- create adoptions schema